 Extreme Heat is Particularly Harmful to Southeastern Crops

-Above normal maximum temperatures over the course of the growing season are detrimental to agriculture in the SEUS, especially for surface crops of corn, cotton, and soybeans.
-The negative association between maximum temperatures and crop yield becomes stronger as one moves north through the study area, with counties in the Midlands of South Carolina seeing the greatest differentiation from expected yield during years of warmer than normal temperatures.
-In fact, South Carolina counties average a 12.5% decline from expected cotton yield during years in which maximum temperatures are categorized as above normal.
-The Palmetto state suffers similar declines for corn (-24.7%) and soybeans (-14.4%) for growing seasons with above normal temperatures.
+Above normal maximum temperatures over the course of the growing season are detrimental to agriculture in the SEUS, especially for surface crops corn, cotton, and soybeans (surface crops).
+The negative association between maximum temperatures and crop yield becomes stronger moving north through the study area, with counties in the Midlands of South Carolina seeing the greatest differentiation from expected yield during years of warmer than normal temperatures.
+In fact, South Carolina counties average a 12.5% decline from expected cotton yield during years in which maximum temperatures are categorized as above normal and suffers similar declines for corn (-24.7%) and soybeans (-14.4%) for growing seasons with above normal temperatures.
 Interestingly, counties located directly along the coast have much weaker and, in some cases, positive relationships with maximum temperature for these surface crops.
-Subsurface and root crops (peanuts and sweet potatoes) exhibit little to no significant relationship with maximum temperature anomalies over the course of the growing season.
+Sweet potatoes and peanuts (Subsurface crops) exhibit little to no significant relationship with maximum temperature anomalies over the course of the growing season.

-Analyzing crop yield and temperature relationships at a finer temporal reveals marked spatial variations in the association between monthly maximum temperature anomalies and crop yields (Table 1).
+Analyzing crop yield and temperature relationships at a finer temporal scale reveals marked spatial variations in the association between monthly maximum temperature anomalies and crop yields (Table 1).
 Overall, the strength of the negative relationship between monthly temperature anomalies and yield is greatest for the months of July, August, and September.
 This finding is logical as normal maximum temperatures for some counties in the SEUS match or exceed the ideal conditions for corn and soybeans.
-Even in more warm-favored crops, such as peanuts, above normal maximum temperatures from July to September produce significantly lower yields.
+Even in more heat-adapted crops, such as peanuts, above normal maximum temperatures from July to September produce significantly lower yields.
 Cotton yields have distinct temporal and geographic relationships with monthly temperature anomalies.
 In Georgia, above normal temperatures from May to August produce significantly lower yields.
 However, in the Carolinas, above normal temperatures in May produce significantly higher yields than expected and experience a significant negative association from June to September.
 This finding likely hints at differences in planting time and thus different timing in peak vulnerability to heat for the crop across the study area.
-Lastly and unlike other crops examined, sweet Potatoes experience no significant negative effects as a result of extreme heat.
+Sweet potatoes however, experience no significant negative effects as a result of extreme heat.
 Rather, warmer than normal temperatures in both May and June signal significant increases in expected yield for the crop in North Carolina.

 Influence of Precipitation Varies by Crop